BitcoinDevShop/hidden-lightning-network/README.md

 - [x] Should get different error when channel_id is correct but pubkey is wrong (unknown_next_peer) should be PERM|10, instead we're getting PERM|15
 - [x] Only apply channel updates onto the channel it is meant for
 - [x] Resume where it left off
-- [ ] Scrap a list of all public nodes
+- [x] Scrap a list of all public nodes
 - [ ] Scrap a list of all public channels
 - [ ] Filter out public channels from possible private channel list
+- [ ] If it can't reach a target node, skip the rest of the probes to it
 - [ ] Get a mainnet proxy node setup with a private channel with another node
 - [ ] Update datasets
 - [ ] Run on proxy node looking for a single private channel